Misty Copeland's Success and Achievements in Timeline

 May 2014: Lead Role in Coppélia and Performances at the Met

-2014: Named to the President's Council and received honorary doctorate
+2014: President's Council and honorary doctorate

-In 2014, Misty Copeland was named to the President's Council on Fitness, Sports, and Nutrition and received an honorary doctorate from the University of Hartford.
+In 2014, Misty Copeland was named to the President's Council on Sports, Fitness, and Nutrition and received an honorary doctorate from the University of Hartford.

 June 30, 2015: Promotion to Principal Dancer

-2015: Named one of Glamour's Women of the Year, ESPN's Impact 25, and one of Time 100
+2015: Glamour Woman of the Year, ESPN Impact 25, and Time 100

 In 2016, Misty Copeland won a Shorty Award for Best in Dance in Social Media.